ADA Compliance Checklist for Websites

 Have an Ongoing Plan for Accessibility

 Every time you publish new content or make website changes, you inadvertently create an opportunity for your website to become inaccessible.
 That’s why a one-time ADA audit is insufficient.
-You need to put in place an ongoing method to monitor and fix emergent accessibility issues.
+You need to put in place an ongoing method to detect and fix emergent accessibility issues.
 Regular ADA accessibility testing and a detailed plan for remediation can help you ensure ongoing accessibility and ADA compliance.

 Have a Comprehensive Approach to Accessibility in Your Organization